netxms/netxms-doc/admin/operating-system-monitoring.rst

 Disk free space monitoring
 --------------------------

-In this example will be configured monitoring of free space in percents for / disk and two thresholds: when disk space less then 15% and less then 7%.
+In this example monitoring of free space in percents for / disk will be configured and two thresholds will be added: when disk space less then 15% and less then 7%.

 Create DCI for FileSystem.FreePerc(*) metric to monitor space on /.